-Observed trips that were selected for coverage based on permit category, and not fleet, may be treated separately by the Northeast Fisheries Science Center in catch and bycatch analyses.
+Observed trips that were selected for coverage based on permit category, and not fleet, may be treated separately by the NEFSC in catch and bycatch analyses.
 These data may not be used in stock assessments or total catch estimation because the vessel selection for observer coverage is no longer done in a randomized way and is inconsistent with SBRM's sampling design.
 Data collected by permit category could be used to track catch against annual catch limits (ACLs) or fishery catch caps that are specific to the permits that are being targeted for coverage because the data collection and catch estimation method would match.
 However, the utility of data collected by permit category would likely be limited as compared to data that were collected by fishing fleet because the catch estimate method does not match SBRM's sampling design.

 To summarize, the decision to allocate observer coverage by FMP (i.e., permits) or fishing fleet depends on the objectives of the additional coverage and how the data will subsequently be used.
 If one of the objectives of additional coverage is to improve catch estimates for use in stock assessments, and not just solely for monitoring harvest, then monitoring coverage should be allocated by fishing fleet and not FMP, fishery, or permit category.

-Pros Cons Permit-Based Coverage Target Alternatives Councils manage fisheries by FMP and vessel permit Not consistent with how SBRM allocates observers Can be used to monitor FMP- specific quotas and catch caps Resulting data may be biased and not used for stock assessment and/or total removals Can be used to monitor FMP- specific quotas and catch caps Difficult to design, deploy and analyze results because vessels typically don't structure trips by permit category Fleet-Based Coverage Target Alternatives Consistent with how SBRM allocates observer coverage Typically extends across FMPs Resulting data may be combined with SBRM data for stock assessments and/or total removals Not consistent with how Councils manage fisheries by FMP and vessel permit
+Pros Cons Permit-Based Coverage Councils manage fisheries by Not consistent with how Target Alternatives FMP and vessel permit SBRM allocates observers Can be used to monitor FMP- Resulting data may be specific quotas and catch biased and not used for caps stock assessment and/or total removals Can be used to monitor FMP- Difficult to design, deploy specific quotas and catch and analyze results because caps vessels typically don't structure trips by permit category Fleet-Based Coverage Consistent with how SBRM Typically extends across

-TABLE 69.
-PROS AND CONS OF ALLOCATING MONITORING COVERAGE BY FLEET V ERSUS PER MIT CATEGORY
+TABLE 83.
+PROS AND CONS OF ALLOCATING MONITORING COVERAGE BY FLEET VERSUS PERMITCATEGORY